anyscale/llm-router/README.md

 # Approach

-In this tutorial, we'll demonstrate how to train an LLM router on the Anyscale platform.
+In this tutorial, we'll demonstrate how to train a *causal-LLM classifier* on the Anyscale platform as an effective LLM router.
 We make the following design choices:

-1. **Model Choices**: We’ll use GPT-4 as an example of a closed LLM and Mixtral-8x7B as the OSS LLM, so our llm router will route between these two models.
+1. **Model Choices**: We’ll use GPT-4 as an example of a closed LLM and Mixtral-8x7B as the OSS LLM, so our causal LLM classifier will route between these two models.
 2. **Response Quality Rating**: We'll quantify the quality of an LLM response on a scale of 1 to 5 stars, with higher scores indicating better quality.
 For simplicity, we'll assume that GPT-4 always achieves a 5-star rating, so it serves as a reference for Mixtral-8x7B.
-3. **LLM Router Model**: We'll finetune a Llama3-8B model as our LLM router and leverage Anyscale's powerful API.
+3. **Causal LLM Classifier**: We'll finetune a Llama3-8B model as our causal LLM classifier and leverage Anyscale's powerful API.
 [Our research](https://arxiv.org/pdf/2406.18665) shows that this model offers superior routing performance compared to smaller architectures.

-More concretely, the objective of an LLM router is to direct "simple" queries to Mixtral-8x7B, thereby maintaining high overall response quality (e.g., an average score of 4.8/5) while significantly reducing costs (e.g., by 50%).
+More concretely, the objective of the causal LLM classifier is to direct "simple" queries to Mixtral-8x7B, thereby maintaining high overall response quality (e.g., an average score of 4.8/5) while significantly reducing costs (e.g., by 50%).

 We show that it's possible to build LLM routers that achieve outstanding performance.
-Below are results from our best-performing LLM routers, the Causal LLM and a Matrix Factorization (MF) model, evaluated on the ([MT Bench benchmark](https://arxiv.org/pdf/2306.05685)), which demonstrate that our routers can achieve higher quality with lower costs (i.e., fewer calls to GPT-4) compared to the random baseline and public LLM routing systems from Unify AI and NotDiamond.
+Below are results from our best-performing LLM routers, the Causal LLM and a Matrix Factorization (MF) model, evaluated on the [MT Bench benchmark](https://arxiv.org/pdf/2306.05685), which demonstrate that our routers can achieve higher quality with lower costs (i.e., fewer calls to GPT-4) compared to the random baseline and public LLM routing systems from Unify AI and NotDiamond.
 For more details on these results and additional ones, refer to our paper.

 <div style="text-align: center;">
     <img src="assets/indep-benchmark.png" alt="LLM Router" width="500"/>
 </div>

-In the following sections, we discuss the steps that enable anyone to build a strong LLM router, starting with data labeling, model training, and evaluation.
+In the following sections, we discuss the steps that enable anyone to build a strong LLM router.

 # Table of Contents

 1. [**Prepare Labeled Data**](#generate-labeled-data): The foundation of a robust LLM router is high-quality labeled data.
 In this section, we'll guide you through preparing this training data.

-2. [**Finetune a Router Model**](#finetune-router-model): We demonstrate how to finetune an LLM classifier using Anyscale's finetuning API, transforming it into an effective LLM router.
+2. [**Finetune a Router Model**](#finetune-router-model): We demonstrate how to finetune a causal-LLM classifier using Anyscale's finetuning API, transforming it into an effective LLM router.

-3. [**Offline Evaluation**](#offline-eval): Using the public codebase ([RouteLLM](https://github.com/lm-sys/RouteLLM)), we will walk through an offline evaluation of the model on standard benchmarks.
+3. [**Offline Evaluation**](#offline-eval): Using the public codebase ([RouteLLM](https://github.com/lm-sys/RouteLLM)), we will walk through an offline evaluation on standard benchmarks.

 **Time to complete**: Approximately 120 minutes, including time to train on a node with 8xA10 GPUs.

 ### Setup